 How To Sustain A Calorie Deficit For Long-Term Weight Management?

 Unfortunately, while it’s possible to lose weight this way, long-term sustained energy deficits are hard for most people.
-It is common that when people restrict their diets and don’t eat enough calories they will eventually weaken and overeat— leading to a calorie surplus rather than a deficit.
+It is common that when people restrict their diets and don’t eat enough calories they will eventually hit a plateau or even start regaining weight.

 Here are some helpful tips to follow while restricting calories to lose weight: